mahilab/Syntacts/tutorials/unity.md

 You can use the `SyntactsHub` to open an audio device in the following modes:

 - **Default** - Opens the system default device.
-This is usually your computer's speakers.
+This is usually your computers' speakers.
 - **By Index** - Opens a device by its index number.
 You can retrieve device indices from the *Available Devices* section.
 - **By Name** - Opens a device by its string name under a specified API.
 The string name must exactly match that shown in the *Available Devices* section.
 You should prefer this method over **By Index**, as device indices can change when other devices are added or removed from your system.
 - **By API** - Opens the default device for a particular API (e.g ASIO, MME, WASAPI, etc.).
 - **Custom** - Opens a device by index with a specified number of channels and sampling frequency.
-The modes above always open Devices at their default sampling frequency (likely 44,100Hz) and maximum output channels.
+The modes above always open devices at their default sampling frequency (likely 44,100Hz) and maximum output channels.

-The device Session will be opened in the `Awake` call of `SyntactsHub.cs`, and closed in `OnApplicationQuit`. *This means that you should only reference the SyntactsHub from other scripts in between these Event function calls (see Unity [Order of Execution](https://docs.unity3d.com/Manual/ExecutionOrder.html) for more details).*
+The device session will be opened in the `Awake` call of `SyntactsHub.cs`, and closed in `OnApplicationQuit`. *This means that you should only reference the SyntactsHub from other scripts in between these event function calls (see Unity [Order of Execution](https://docs.unity3d.com/Manual/ExecutionOrder.html) for more details).*

-If you choose not use the `SyntactsHub`, you can always open and close device Sessions from your own scripts.
-Just be sure to call `Session.Dispose` before Unity quits, otherwise you will create a memory leak.
+If you choose not to use the `SyntactsHub`, you can always open and close device sessions from your own scripts.
+Just be sure to call `Session.Dispose` before Unity quits, otherwise, you will create a memory leak.

 ## Typical Usage